lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    Currently, you can set the `SamplingMethod` to one of the following:

    * Random: Selects samples uniformly at random.
-   * Coreset: Greedily selects samples which are diverse.
+   * CORESET: Greedily selects samples which are diverse.
-   * Coral: Combines Coreset with scores to do active learning.
+   * CORAL: Combines CORESET with scores to do active learning.

 * **Scorer:** :py:class:`lightly.active_learning.scorers.scorer.Scorer`
    The `Scorer` takes as input the predictions of a pre-trained model on the set of unlabeled images.
 It offers a `calculate_scores()` method, which evaluates different scores based on how certain the model is about the images.
-When performing a selection, the scores are passed to the API so the selection can use them with Coral.
+When performing a selection, the scores are passed to the API so the selection can use them with CORAL.

    Active learning scores are scalar values (per sample) between 0.0 and 1.0 where values closer to 1.0 indicate very important samples.